 - Inspect the Grill

-Unless you’re using it right out of the package on its first go, you’ll need to inspect the grill.
-For charcoal, you should ensure all the ash is swept away.
-For gas, make sure you have a full tank, and inspect the line for leaks (a lot can happen when you stow it away).
+You'll need to inspect the grill if you’re using it right out of the package.
+For charcoal grills, you should ensure all the ash is swept away.
+For gas grills, ensure you have a full tank and inspect the line for leaks (a lot can happen when you stow your unit away).

-Charcoal or gas, you need to heat up your grill for 10 minutes.
+If you're using charcoal, fill the space with charcoal and then light.
+Cover and let the charcoal turn into coals.
+For a gas grill, either press a button to ignite or use a lighter.
+Charcoal or gas, you need to heat up your grill for at least 10 minutes.
 Avoid using lighter fluid on charcoal grills - it makes the food taste like chemicals.
-Your components need ten minutes to heat up so you’ll actually cook your food instead of staring at it, and to avoid light-outs (when your gas grill flame inexplicably goes out and you have to wait five minutes to reignite it).
+Your grilling area needs time to heat up so you’ll actually cook your food instead of staring at it, and to avoid light-outs (when your gas grill flame inexplicably goes out, and you have to wait five minutes to reignite it).